top of page

 Figure 7: Hypothetical Example of Temperature Signature of a Mixture; Source: Mapmyops

-Now imagine that you maintain a database of Temperature Signatures, i.e. response to a temperature range, of ten important substances that are of interest to you for your study.
-Using this available information, you will be able to identify which, if any, of the remaining four substances in the container are the ones important to you.
-This is exactly similar to how Hyperspectral Imaging is utilized to good effect - instead of temperature signature, we compare the spectral/energy signature acquired by the spaceborne instrument to a database of verified spectral signatures in order to detect a particular surface feature, delineate between surface features, or classify surfaces.
+Now imagine maintaining a database of temperature signatures for ten substances relevant to your study.
+With this reference in hand, you can identify which, if any, of the remaining four substances inside the container match the ones of interest.
+This is exactly how Hyperspectral Imaging works.
+Instead of a temperature signature, we compare the spectral or energy signature captured by a spaceborne sensor against a database of verified spectral signatures.
+This helps detect a particular surface feature, distinguish between surface types, or classify materials with far greater precision than conventional methods.

 Spectral Signature of Healthy, Stressed & Dry Vegetation to Sunlight; Source: HYPERedu, EnMAP education

-Figure 8: Spectral Signature of Healthy, Stressed & Dry Vegetation to Sunlight; Source: HYPERedu, EnMAP education
+Figure 8: Spectral Signature of Healthy, Stressed & Dry Vegetation; Source: HYPERedu, EnMAP education

 Spectral Range of Sentinel-2 Multispectral Imagery.
 Source: Geosage.com